How to Order Food in Italian and Feast Like a Roman

 Whetting Your Appetite with Appetizers

-Once you’ve had a chance to look over the menu, your server might ask, “Che cosa vi porto?” (“What can I get for you?”).
-When you hear this, then the staff is ready to take your order.
+Once you’ve had a chance to look over the menu and the staff is ready to take your order, your server might ask:

 If you’re unsure of what to order it’s okay—encouraged, even—to ask for suggestions.
 The waitstaff could be very helpful!
 You can ask: